National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 How many days are needed for the Danube Delta?

-Minimum 3 days for canal safari, a fishermen village, and gastronomy.
+Minimum 3 days for channel safari, a fishermen village, and gastronomy.
 5–7 days allow for in-depth exploration: Letea, wild beaches, birdwatching, and fishing.
-Don't try to see everything in 1–2 days — the delta is to be savored slowly.
+Do not try to see everything in 1–2 days — the delta is to be savored slowly.

 Do I need my own boat?